 The 1st set of 3rd party cables I returned because I thought they were defective.
-As replacement I ordered 2 different DP-cables.
+As a replacement, I ordered 2 different DP-cables.
 When both of those didn’t work for me either, I resorted to Google for answers.
 And that’s how I found the solution: Unplug your screens for a minute from the mains!
 (Merely turning them off/on won’t do the trick.
-Apparently there’s one/more capacitor(s) which needs to fully discharge.
+Apparently, there’s one/more capacitor(s) which needs to fully discharge.

 Since I don’t want to go through the hassle of physically unplugging my screens between use, I enabled the EcoControl feature on the UPS to which the PC is connected.
 As soon as it notices the PC (master) is switched off, it cuts the electricity to the screens (slaves).